AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

 There is similarly no acknowledgment for `closing_signed`, or `shutdown`, so they are also retransmitted on reconnection.
+`funding_locked` is implicitly acknowledged by the start of normal operation, but for simplicity can simply be always retransmitted.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
 However, we